 How to Prevent 3rd Degree Tear Childbirth

-How to prevent a third degree tear in childbirth is something a lot of pregnant women want to know.
 I'm not a midwife or a doctor, but I have had two vaginal births myself.
 And I used several techniques to help reduce having a third degree tear for my second birth.

 I suffered through the consequences of a third degree tear for my first born.
 My recovery was so much better after my second baby.

 I wish I had of known the consequences of pushing too hard at the very end of my labour with my firstborn.
-For full details on my birth stories:

 After my examination and a very in depth discussion with the doctor and midwife I stayed to this plan: